beuthbot/database/README.md

 ```

 #### Reponse
-Request a single user with the given id.
+Request a single user with the given beuthbot-id.
 ```json
 {
   "id": 12345678,